NM-TAFE/civ-ipriot-in-class-demos/week12/lesson.md

 In this example, `Cat` is a derived class inherited from the base class `Animal`.
 The `Cat` class will inherit all the attributes and methods of the `Animal` class (currently, there aren't any).

-Before we go into the mechanics of subclassing and overriding, we must understand what we have said.
+Before we go into the mechanics of subclassing and overriding, we must understand what we have said:

  By saying that `Cat` inherits from `Animal`, we are saying that `Cat` **is a** `Animal`.
 Specifically, any cat we instantiate is **both** a `Cat` and an `Animal`.
 All cats are animals, but not all animals are cats.
 This is the essence of inheritance.

 ### Inheriting methods and attributes